render-engine/render-engine/docs/docs/archive.md

 ## Enabling Archive Pages

-By default render engine will only create the archive page is either of the following conditions are met:
+By default render engine will only create the archive page if either of the following conditions are met:

 - The `Collection.items_per_page` attribute is set to a value greater than 0.
 - The `Collection.has_archive` attribute is set to True.